pedropenna/musfealle/README.md

 3. Edit the file /etc/lightdm/lightdm-webkit-greeter.conf and set the "webkit-theme" property to "musfealle".
-4. Make sure the property "greeter-session" in /etc/lightdm/lightdm.conf is set to "lightdm-webkit-greeter" or "lightdm-webkit2-greeter".
+4. Make sure the property "greeter-session" in /etc/lightdm/lightdm.conf is set to "lightdm-webkit-greeter" (or "lightdm-webkit2-greeter")s.

 And that should be it!